hwdsl2/setup-ipsec-vpn/README.md

 <details>
 <summary>
-Advanced users can customize IKEv2 options.
+Advanced users can optionally customize IKEv2 options.
 </summary>

-Advanced users can optionally specify a DNS name to be used as the VPN server address for IKEv2 mode.
+Advanced users can optionally specify a DNS name for the IKEv2 server address.
 The DNS name must be a fully qualified domain name (FQDN).
-It will be included in the generated server certificate.
 Example:

 ```bash
 sudo VPN_DNS_NAME='vpn.example.com' sh vpn.sh
 ```

-Similarly, you may optionally specify a name for the first IKEv2 client.
+Similarly, you may specify a name for the first IKEv2 client.
 The default is `vpnclient` if not specified.

 ```bash
 sudo VPN_CLIENT_NAME='your_client_name' sh vpn.sh
 ```

 By default, clients are set to use [Google Public DNS](https://developers.google.com/speed/public-dns/) when the VPN is active.
-Advanced users may optionally specify custom DNS server(s) for all VPN modes.
+You may specify custom DNS server(s) for all VPN modes.
 Example:

 ```bash
 sudo VPN_DNS_SRV1=1.1.1.1 VPN_DNS_SRV2=1.0.0.1 sh vpn.sh
 ```

 By default, no password is required when importing IKEv2 client configuration.
-You may optionally choose to protect client config files using a random password.
+You can choose to protect client config files using a random password.
 Example:

 ```bash
 sudo VPN_PROTECT_CONFIG=yes sh vpn.sh